Jump to a section:

 Clinic Director

-Student / Alumni Testimonials
+Student / Alumni Testimonial

 “Even though I selected USC Gould because of the hope of working for Prof. Garry, I did not predict how much my experience in the International Human Rights Clinic would enhance my growth as an aspiring attorney.”